ulampinoy/ulampinoy-atbp/posts/2024-01-25-fish-sinigang.md

 templateKey: blog-post
 title: Fish Sinigang
 date: 2024-01-25
-description: Refreshingly comforting fish dish that satisfies and nourishes your spirit
+description: Refreshingly comforting fish dish that satisfies, livens and nourishes your spirit
 whetter: Delicious Acidity
 sideNote: Fish is a very good source of protein without the excess baggage of other animal meat protein
 coverImage: /static/images/fish-sinigang-bowl.jpg